onflow/sc-eng-gaming/README.md

 * **ChildAccount** - The resources enabling the "parent-child" account hierarchical model are defined within this contract. `ChildAccountCreator` can be used to create app accounts, funding creation by the signer and tagging accounts with pertinent metadata (`ChildAccountInfo`) in a `ChildAccountTag`.
 A parent account maintains a `ChildAccountManager` which captures any linked child accounts' `AuthAccount` and `ChildAccountTag` Capabilities in a `ChildAccountController`, indexing the nested resource on the child account's address.

 #### **Supporting**
+* **DynamicNFT** - This contract defines interfaces for attachments & resources which receive those attachments as nested resources as well as resolve metadata related those attachments.
-* **MonsterMaker** - An example NFT implementation, [seen elsewhere](https://monster-maker-web-client.vercel.app/) in Flow demos, used to demonstrate NFT escrow in `RockPaperScissorsGame` gameplay.
+* **GamePieceNFT** - An example NFT implementation of `DynamicNFT`, [featuring png's seen elsewhere](https://monster-maker-web-client.vercel.app/) in Flow demos, and used to demonstrate NFT escrow in `RockPaperScissorsGame` gameplay.
 * **TicketToken** - A simple FungibleToken implementation intended for use as redemption tokens in exchange for `ArcadePrize` NFTs
 * **ArcadePrize** - Another example implementation, this time of a NonFungibleToken.
 Minting requires `TicketToken` redemption.
 An interesting note, you can redeem

 ### **Composition**
-Taking a look at Rock Paper Scissors, you'll see that it stands on its own - a user with any NFT can engage with the game to play single and multiplayer matches.
-The same goes for TicketTokens and MonsterMaker contracts in that they are independent components not necessarily designed to be used together.
-We created each contract as a composable building block and put them together to create a unique [game dApp demo](https://github.com/onflow/walletless-arcade-example), incorporating ChildAccounts as a middle layer abstracting user identity from a single account to a network of associated accounts.
+Taking a look at `RockPaperScissorsGame`, you'll see that it stands on its own - a user with any `DynamicNFT` can engage with the game to play single and multiplayer matches.
+The same goes for `TicketToken` and `GamePieceNFT` contracts in that they are independent components not necessarily designed to be used together.
+We created each set of contracts as composable building blocks and put them together to create a unique dApp experience, incorporating ChildAccounts as a middle layer abstracting user identity from a single account to a network of associated accounts.

 ___